InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 ## Model Management (Selecting the Best Model)

-We will use MLflow to compare the results from our two jobs (referred to as **runs** in MLflow).
-As we previously connected PrimeHub to MLflow, the results will be automatically available in MLflow.
+We will use MLflow to compare the results from our two jobs (referred to as ***runs*** in MLflow).
+As we have already connected PrimeHub to MLflow, the results from these two runs will be automatically available there.

 In the User Portal, click **Models** in the left sidebar, then click the **MLflow UI** button.
 MLflow will open in a new tab.